benohaal/benohaal.github.io/index.md

 ## Introduction

-To better understand the presented problem, let's review the art gallery problem first.
+To better understand the presented problem, let's take a look at the art gallery problem first.
 The art gallery problem is a visibility problem in computational geometry, that consists in finding the minimum number of guards needed to cover every spot of a polygon (the art gallery).
 The guards are static and sometimes referred to as cameras.

 By replacing the static guards with guards that can move along a line segment, one obtains the art gallery problem with mobile guards.
 In this variant, the objective is still the same as with the original problem.
 It however requires a new definition of visibility.
 When we talked about visibility with static guards, we implicitly meant strong visibility, such that every point of the polygon is visible at all times by one of the guards.
 This is not required anymore and leads to the definition of weak visibility, for which, every point of the polygon should be visible by at least one point on the line segments of the guards.

 If we now allow the guards to move along a closed chain of segments, known as a closed path, and by reducing the number of guards to 1, we obtain the so called Watchman route problem.
 <center><img src="github_img_test.png" width="400" height="200" /></center>

 ## Prelimenaries

-In this section, we will give some basic terminology and definitions which will be useful later on.
+In this section, we will give some basic terminology and definitions, which will be useful later on.

-The polygons we consider in this report are n-sided (n edges) simple (no holes and doesn't self-intersect) polygons.
+The polygons we consider in this report are n-sided (n edges) simple (no holes and don't self-intersect) polygons.
 They have n edges and n vertices, where n >= 6.
 This is because simple polygons with n <= 5 sides only need one static guard to solve the problem.
-Moreover, the polygons shouldn't be starshaped, as these are also solved with one static guard.
+Moreover, the polygons shouldn't be starshaped, as there exists, per definition, one point in them from which every other point is visible.

-We'll find two kinds of vertices inside the polygons.
+Inside of the polygons, we'll find two kinds of vertices.
 The ones with an inner angle of less than 180° and those with an inner angle of more than 180°.
 They are called convex and reflex vertices respectively.
 Note that a polygon with only convex vertices is called a convex polygon.

 A convex hull is defined as the smallest convex set S containing a given shape (e.g. a polygon), where the convex set is a set of points such that for any two points x, y &#8712; S, the segment [x, y] is in the convex set.
 For convex polygons, the convex hull is equal to the polygon itself.
 Note that every convex polygon can, again, be guarded by only one static guard.

+Tangents, in polygons, are lines or line segments that, locally, only intersect with one point of the polygon.
+They touch the polygons boundary but dont cross it.
+They can be inside or outside of the polygon.

-tangent: convex polygons/hulls can have a tangent. line l st: intersect with only one point of the polygon/hull polygon triangulation: is the decomposition of a polygon into a set of triangles Note: there are many ways to triangulate a polygon with n >= 4.
+Polygon triangulation is the decomposition of polygons into a set of triangles.
+There can be many triangulatations of a same polygon with more than 3 vertices.
+Many different triangulation algorithms exist.

 ## Problem definition